jasalt/woocommerce-memberships-migrator/README.md

 define('SOURCE_MYSQL_DB_CHARSET', 'asdf');
 define('SOURCE_MYSQL_DB_COLLATION', 'asdf');
 ```

-## User account importing

-Source system customer data is read over MySQL connection and new user accounts are created on target system the software is running.
-Accounts that already exist on target are skipped.

-Relevant customer data including password is imported with whitelisted `wp_usermeta` keys.

-Additional `legacy_user_id` usermeta is added to migrated users on target with source system's User ID.

-## User membership importing

 Matching membership plans must be created beforehand manually on new site and membership plan ID mapping is defined in `wp-config.php`: